rcarmo/azure-durable-functions-node-blog-engine/README.md

 ![diagram](sampleContent/docs/internals/diagram.png)

-All you need to do is upload your Markdown/Textile files to Azure storage, and they'll get automatically rendered to a nicely formatted web site.
+All you need to do is upload your Markdown/Textile files to Azure storage, and they'll be rendered into a nicely formatted web site.
 You can even [use OneDrive to do that automatically for you][flow].

 The current demo site is [here](http://acmeblogenginebfa7.z6.web.core.windows.net) (may be temporarily broken as I build this out).